jawj/mostly-ormless/README.md

   values: [ 123, 7 ] }
 ```

 You can see the `SQLFragment` nested inside the `Whereable`.
-You can also see a symbol I've called `self`, which is compiled to its parent column name.
-Finally, I'm using my `param` wrapper function, which lets me manually insert parameters to be represented as `$1`, `$2` (etc.) and added to the pg query's `values` array.
+You can also see a symbol I've called `self`, which gets compiled to its parent column name.
+Finally, I'm using a wrapper function I've called `param`, which lets me manually insert parameters to be represented as `$1`, `$2` (etc.) and added to the pg query's `values` array.

 **`INSERT` and `UPDATE`**